mozilla/glean/docs/dev/core/new-metric-type/rust.md

 ## Rust Language Binding (RLB) Type

-The Rust Language Binding supplies the implementation of the trait (mostly by delegating to the the glean-core implementation) and adds a layer of ordering and safety using the dispatcher.
+The Rust Language Binding supplies the implementation of the trait (mostly by delegating to the glean-core implementation) and adds a layer of ordering and safety using the dispatcher.
 You can find the RLB metric implementations in `glean-core/rlb/src/private`.